 New Sensor 26.1MP- BSI X-Trans IV

 This is sort of a big deal but you’ll probably never notice it.
 The new BSI sensor is rumored to be supplied by Sony but this time it does have a different grain pattern than what you’re use to with previous models.
-From the looks of it, we’re getting a little bit more grain at higher ISO than the X-T2, but more detail.
+From the looks of it, we’re getting a little bit more grain at higher ISO than the X-T2, but more tonal details.
 This means after you apply noise reduction, you get a slightly superior image.

 This new sensor also allows for a base native ISO of 160.
 This means you get about a half a stop more shutter time out of your ND filters if you shoot landscapes.